abritoh/data-eng-hive-automic/README.md

 - High throughput: Optimized for streaming large datasets.

 - Cost-effectiveness: Optimizes the hardware to reduce infrastructure costs.

+- Distributed Storage: Data in HDFS is stored across a cluster of machines, enabling parallel processing.
+This distributed structure allows to store, manage, and process large volumes of data efficiently.

 ## Hive SQL Language